lenincst/lenincst/README.md

 ###

-<p align="left">- 🎓 Graduated in Systems Analysis and Development  <br>- 📌 Living in Florianópolis, Santa Catarina, Brazil  <br>- 💼 Founder and CEO of PlanIa  <br>- 🏆 Certified Developer - Cisco, AWS  <br>- 📚 Learning more about Mobile Development</p>
+<p align="center">- 🎓 Graduated in Systems Analysis and Development  <br>- 📌 Living in Florianópolis, Santa Catarina, Brazil  <br>- 💼 Founder and CEO of PlanIa  <br>- 🏆 Certified Developer - Cisco, AWS  <br>- 📚 Learning more about Mobile Development</p>

 ###